ChiragJaju/reproduce-artifact/HAKC.md

     make
     make install
     ```
-2. If qemu is not running the latest version we've just built, enter the /build directory and copy the QEMU builds to /usr/local/bin.
+2. If QEMU is not running the latest version we've just built, enter the /build directory and copy the QEMU builds to /usr/local/bin.
     - `cd build`
     - `sudo cp aarch64-softmmu/qemu-system-aarch64 /usr/local/bin/qemu-system-aarch64`
     - `qemu-system-aarch64 --version`